Soniaamadasun/soniaamadasun.github.io/README.md

 ![](CGdashboard.png)

 ## Analysis
-- Over a 5-month periodfrom January to december, the highest sales were achieved in march
+- Over a 5-month periodfrom January to May, the highest sales were achieved in march
 - Total sales for thses 5 months amounted to $133.8k, with a total profit of $18.12k, resulting in a profit margin of 13.61%
 - Among product categories,'Office Supplies" had the highest sales reaching $11k
 - In the sub-category there was a notable loss of -$1,850